jkarlin929/ice-cream-react-full-build/README.md

 const Footer = () => {
   return (
     <footer>
-      Made with ❤️ by WDI DeLorean
+      Made with ❤️ by WDI
     </footer>
   )
 }